Liam Gordon (footballer, born 1999): Port Vale

 On 12 June 2025, Gordon signed a two-year contract with newly-promoted League One club Port Vale.
 He was sidelined with a hamstring injury in September.
+He showed his best form for the club in March.
+He missed four months of the 2025–26 relegation season; played well at left-wing back under new manager Jon Brady, though his form did dip towards the end of the campaign.

 International career

 Gordon made his debut for the Guyana national team on 6 June 2019 as a starter in a friendly against Bermuda.
 He was then selected for the country's 2019 CONCACAF Gold Cup final 23-man squad after it was whittled down from 40 players.
 He was recalled to the national team in March 2023 and scored on his first match back against Bermuda.
 He captained the team for the first time in a loss to Suriname in the CONCACAF Nations League on 16 October 2024.

 Style of play

 Gordon can play left-back or left-wing back.
 He has good athleticism and crossing ability.